Find out more about the people who create drive and passion for the Accelerator.

 An advocate of Lean and Agile practices with a passion for delivering great customer experiences, Michael helps businesses become value-driven and customer-centric by applying a focused and disciplined approach to their work.
 Michael coaches start-up and scale-up businesses in the UK and US, and has recently established his own business, Parker Veese, helping others through the simplification of technology and business process leadership.
 Michael is a Fellow of the Chartered Management Institute (FCMI).

-Accelerate Cambridge Mentor, Cambridge Judge Business School
+Accelerate Cambridge Coach, Cambridge Judge Business School

 Top